32483 LCpl Robert

 Claude and Cecil).
 He later married Beatrice Griffin (dom to be confirmed).

-SDGW states he enlisted in Dundee.
+SDGW states he enlisted in Dundee where he had been working as a school teacher.
 Deployed to France

 on 24 Aug 16, he continued to serve

-the 3rd battle of Ypres.
+the Battle of Pilkem Ridge.
 His gravesite is

 unknown and he is commemorated on Panel 56 of the Menin Gate Memorial, Ieper and on the Scottish